-Don’t fret if you lack any of the above qualifications, check out this Free Workshop where you can acquire all the proofreading basics.
+Don’t fret if you lack any of the above skills, check out this free workshop where you can acquire all the proofreading basics.

 Proofreading Jobs for College Students

 Fiverr is one of the top marketplaces where you can find any type of freelancing jobs including proofreading jobs for college students.
 Here, clients look for you to proofread their articles, manuscripts, and eBooks.

-Pssst, here is a little secret; to land jobs on this platform, create a profile and be precise about the freelancing skill you are offering.
+Pssst, here is a little secret; to land jobs on this platform, create a profile and be precise about the skills you are offering.
 Coming across as a jack of all trades will keep clients at bay.

 And how do you improve your rank?
 By simply getting positive reviews from clients- something you lack as a beginner.
 Workaround this by leveraging skills such as being an editor in your college magazine.

-This platform is almost identical to Fiverr in terms of how they operate, meaning you can get any type of remote jobs on Upwork.
+This platform is almost identical to Fiverr in terms of how they operate, meaning you can get any type of remote job on Upwork.
 Creating an account on Upwork is free, but it may take a while to get approval to start applying for jobs.

 What I like about these third-party job websites is that you won’t have to worry about payments, they take care of it.
 On Upwork, the commission is at most 20% of the total pay per job.

 Payment can be either fixed or at an hourly rate.
 Due to high competition on Upwork, be sure to create an excellent profile that appeals to clients.

 For more on how to launch your freelancing venture, read about how this mommy makes $2,500 monthly working part-time.

 Just like Upwork and Fiverr, this freelancer website was created for the sole purpose of connecting clients with remote workers online.
 There exists quite a number of proofreading and editing jobs both for experts and beginners on the platform.
 This makes it one of the best marketplaces to find freelance jobs for students.